(267) 817-4600

 Following carefully the blepharoplasty aftercare instructions will allow excellent outcomes.

-The First 24 to 48 Hours After Your Eyelid surgery
+The First 24 to 48 Hours After Your Eyelid Surgery

 Immediately after surgery you will have ice packs placed over your eyes for comfort.
 Swelling and bruising are common immediately after blepharoplasty surgery with swelling typically peaking around day three.
 Cool compresses and head elevation can greatly help the minor discomfort and improve the swelling that occurs.